LaiAnTan/KitchLah/frontend/demo.md

 - **Current Date & Time**: Live display of current date and time in the header
 - **Menu-Based Predictions**: Click on any menu item to see expandable hourly breakdown
 - **Loading Animation**: Watch the loading spinner while hourly data is being generated
+- **NEW: Order Prediction Feedback**: Provide feedback on whether actual orders were more/equal/less than predicted
+- **NEW: Weather/Occasion Dropdown**: Select reasons like rainy weather, festive season, etc.
 - **Real-Time Alerts**: See delay notifications, surge predictions, and critical alerts
 - **Interactive Chart**: Hover over the line chart to see detailed order predictions
 - **Surge Predictions**: Check the right panel for peak hour warnings